 Ever wonder how to live well into your senior years?
 It’s no secret that modern medicine has made it easier to live longer.
 But just because people are living longer (78.7 years old is the average life expectancy), doesn’t guarantee a positive quality of life.
 Fortunately, there are a few things you can do to enjoy life as you age.
-Adopt these seven habits of healthy seniors:
+Here are some of the best healthy habits for seniors.

 1. Be optimistic

 Learn to look on the bright side of things.
 See the glass half full instead of half empty.
 Hope for the best, instead of thinking the worst.
 Research shows an optimistic attitude can have a positive impact on heart health and longevity.

 2. Be active

 Let’s face it.
 There’s an old-school stereotype that suggests senior living means watching TV and sitting on the front porch.
 But if you want to be happier, healthier, and live longer, it’s time to crush that stereotype.
 Aim to get at least 30 minutes of physical activity a day.
 Go for a walk.
 Ride a bike.
 Swim.
 Take a fitness class.
 You’ll build muscle, strengthen your bones, improve balance, and keep your heart and lungs healthy as you age.

 3. Eat healthy foods

 Here’s another tip for living well as you age.
 Eat healthy foods.
 Mainly fruits, vegetables, whole grains, nuts and seeds, legumes, lean meats, and fish.
 And drink plenty of water.
 Wondering where to start?
 Just check out the Senior-Friendly menu for a list of healthy and tasty meals made from fresh ingredients.

 See your doctor at least once a year for an annual wellness visit or check up.
 Your doctor will recommend specific tests based on your age, gender, and other risk factors.
 And if your doctor prescribes medication or recommends specific lifestyle changes, be a good patient.